 Also, the more advanced versions of Selenium 4 bring a completely re-engineered selenium grid that allows you to test in different modes.
 This means a tester could work on standalone mode, distributed mode, or Hub & Node mode, as per their convenience.

-Before we begin with the process for running selenium test scripts, configuring the test scripts, and write them, it is necessary to have a quick introduction to the latest version of Selenium.
+Before we begin with the process of running selenium test scripts, configuring the test scripts, and writing them, it is necessary to have a quick introduction to the latest version of Selenium.

 With improved Selenium IDE and Selenium Grid, Selenium 4 brings features like relative web locators and WebDriver APIs with W3C compliance.
 Selenium 4 quit JSON Wire Protocol to lead the communication and made a switch to W3C for allowing direct communication between browser and test scripts.